- Private: BRE Way

 The BRE brand

 All our brands and brand collateral like logos, company stationery, report, proposal and presentation templates, displays, leaflets, posters, websites and other graphics are governed by brand guidelines which are controlled by the Marketing team.
 Development of all new brand related materials must be referred to Marketing in the first instance.
 Existing branded materials and tools should not be altered without permission.
-BRE’s logos or marks should not be released to third parties without prior consent of Marketing as per existing guidelines.
+BRE’s logos or marks should not be released to third parties without prior consent of Marketing as per the BRE Brand Guidelines.

 Dos and Don’ts: